 The Pacific walrus is a subspecies of walrus (Odobenus rosmarus) found in the Bering, Chukchi, Laptev and East Siberian Seas.
-The reliance of walruses on sea ice for resting during the summer foraging period makes them particularly vulnerable to changes in climate and the associated loss of sea ice.
-As a result, the Pacific walrus is a candidate species for listing under the Endangered Species Act (ESA).
+The reliance of walruses on sea ice for resting during the summer foraging period makes them vulnerable to changes in climate and the associated loss of sea ice.

 What the Commission Is Doing

 The Marine Mammal Commission maintains close contact with Alaska Native communities that rely on walruses as a source of subsistence.
 In February 2016, the Commission led a series of listening sessions in Alaska to learn more about the challenges that Alaska Natives are facing as a result of climate change.
-Participants in those sessions noted that walruses are becoming more difficult to find in places and at times of past abundance, and they are concerned about how the potential listing of walruses under the ESA would affect their harvesting activities.
+Participants in those sessions noted that walruses are becoming more difficult to access due to adverse ice and weather conditions.

 Commission Reports and Publications

 |May 8, 2023